aguxone/agux_non_linear_plot_regressor/README.md

      $$ \chi^2 = \sum_{i=1}^{n}  ( \frac{y_i - \hat{y}}{\sigma_i})^2 $$

 Where y_i are the data points, y_hat is the predicted y point by the curve, and  sigma_i is the error estimate of the y_i value.
-Degrees of freedom which constitute the expected value of the Chi2 distribution are calculated as DF = number of data point - number of parameters of the fitted curve .
+Degrees of freedom are calculated as DF = number of data point - number of parameters of the fitted curve.
+The "Reduced Chi2" value shown in the app is the Chi2 statistic divided by DF.
+Have in mind that Chi2 distribution's expected value (or mean) is exactly the DF value which is useful for "goodness of fit" conclusions.

 - RMSE is calculated by using the following formula: